rl1987/trickster.dev/tricksterblog/content/post/back-to-the-terminal-the-new-era-of-cli-and-tui-software.md

 mitmproxy
 ---------

-When doing exploration of web and mobile apps for security or automation purposes one may want to intercept API traffic to see what conversations are going on between the app and the remote servers. [mitmproxy](https://mitmproxy.org/) is an interactive TUI program that works as HTTP(S) proxys server meant to capture and inspect the HTTP(S) requests.
+When doing exploration of web and mobile apps for security research or automation one may want to intercept API traffic to see what conversations between the app and remote servers. [mitmproxy](https://mitmproxy.org/) is an interactive TUI program that works as HTTP(S) proxy server meant to capture and inspect the HTTP(S) requests.
+It's a simpler alternative to Burp Suite GUI app that you can also customise with you own plugin code.

 neovim
 ------

-[Neovim](https://neovim.io/) is a modernised and more extensible addition to the vi/VIM text editor timeline with features like Language Server Protocol support, Lua scripting interface, improved usability, RPC API, system clipboard integration, built-in terminal emulator and so on.
+[Neovim](https://neovim.io/) is a modernised and more extensible addition to the vi/VIM text editor lineage with features like Language Server Protocol support, Lua scripting interface, improved usability, RPC API, system clipboard integration, built-in terminal emulator and so on.